byebassa123/Hang-man/README.md

 # Overview

-A simple pyton code that reflects the game hang-pan.
+- A simple hangman game in python that allows user input and it also shows a visual output of hangman along with the country.

+- This games focuses on countires throught the word!
+By playing this game it is intented to improve our awarness of other countries.

 I